 Standards have been called "the language of engineering" since engineers must deal with them continually in their working lives.

 When standards are adopted by a governing body, they become part of the regulatory code of that body and are no longer voluntary and must be adhered to by the affected parties.
 Examples are the National Building Code of Canada and the Canadian Electrical Code.

 Codes may be building, electrical, mechanical, plumbing, fire, and maintenance codes such as: IBC, IEBC, IEC; IECC; IFC; IMC; IPC; IRC; UBC; BOCA; SBC; ADA; ANSI; and NFPA.
-The library has some, but not all codes, but the ones that we have are listed in the Bison catalogue.
+The library has some, but not all codes, but the ones that we can be found using the Library Search option.